 FAMILY SELF-SUFFICIENCY PROGRAM (FSS PROGRAM).
-The program established by a PHA to promote self-sufficiency of assisted families, including the provision of supportive
+The program established by a PHA to promote self-sufficiency of assisted families, including the provision of supportive services.

 FAMILY SHARE.
-The amount calculated by subtracting the housing assistance payment from services.
+The amount calculated by subtracting the housing assistance payment from the gross rent.

 FAMILY UNIT SIZE.
-The size of the HCV issued to the family based on the PHA's subsidy
+The size of the HCV issued to the family based on the PHA's subsidy standards.

 FMR/EXCEPTION RENT LIMIT.
 HUD headquarters publishes the Fair Market Rent.
-In the HCV program the PHA may adopt a payment standard, which is between 90% - 110% of the basis.
+In the HCV program the PHA may adopt a payment standard, which is between 90% - 110% of the FMR.